 Ocean Acidification in the California Current: Predicting Impacts on Food Webs and Economies within a Context of Climate Change

-Project Status: This project began in January, 2012 and is projected to be completed in December, 2015
+Project Status: This project began in January 2012 and was completed in December 2015

 We are supporting the development of a management model to predict impacts of ocean acidification on food webs and the fishing economy in the California Current.
 The model will project how effects of ocean acidification, low oxygen, temperature changes, and fishing pressure might interact to influence fish populations and fishing economies.